master-patch/learning_from_questions/README.md

 - Understanding the paper and the problem
 - Trying to get Branavan's code to work
 - Researching on where to add questions

+---

+## Credits
+This work is being actively research by Adam Yala, Nicola Greco, and Sebastien Boyer